 Squirrels can chew through fascia.
 What does that have to do with gutters?
 Plenty, in fact.

 Gutters tend to hang from the fascia board, so their very presence creates a physical barrier between the squirrel and the point of entry.
 But without gutters, water and the elements can rot your fascia, soffit, and trim gradually over time.
 That will make those surfaces more vulnerable to squirrels chewing through in order to gain an access point.
-On average, they need only 2.5 inches of a hole in order to penetrate.
+On average, they need only 2.5 inches of space in order to penetrate.
 Without that defense, you may find rodents taking up residence in your attic.

 Not all critters are as persistent as squirrels, but if there is weakness in your fascia board or other areas near your roof, then expect birds and bats to also take interest in what your attic has to offer.

 2. Basement Dwellers

 Much like the attic, the basement is vulnerable to animal intrusion.
 Without gutters, water never makes it very far from your home.
 Often it will land directly below where your roof ends and stand in pools unless there is a natural slope present.
 That high volume of water can create problems.
 The first main issue around your foundation is erosion; water disrupts the soil and washes material away that would otherwise be solidly in place.
 The second issue is ice.
 If water remains stagnant around your house, it can freeze and put pressure on your foundation.
 In both cases, the structural integrity of your house is less than 100 percent and becomes more vulnerable to external intrusion.
 Raccoons, mice and rats are all likely candidates for weaseling their way into a vulnerable basement.